How To Improve Enterprise Resource Planning?

 - Transportation – again, are your maintenance schedules on track?
 Examine which is more cost-effective – to outsource or use in-house transportation for your goods.

 - IT hardware – in this fast-paced sector, is your physical IT structure helping or hindering your business.
 How well is your physical equipment secured or maintained?
 Again, onsite or off-site possibilities must be considered.

 - Ensure your brand, patents, copyrights, partnerships (both internal and external) are up to date and relevant.

 - Is the documentation of business processes and training material up-to-date?

 - All documentation whether it be a process, training or contractual paperwork must be easily retrievable either physically or electronically.

 - Is your software due for an upgrade?
 What are the consequences of not doing it?

 - Pay special attention to ensuring the effective risk management of your software.
 All too often valuable company resources are lost due to the lack of an effective information backup or data recovery strategy or something as silly as the payment for a domain name being forgotten and it is purchased by another party who then holds the business to ransom for the return thereof.

 These are items such as cash, credit, overdraft facilities, etc. Is your current bank offering the business the most effective solution or is it time to change?
 Keep everything with one bank or spread the load?
-Also look at how solutions like Paypal, Zapper, Snapscan, etc. can effectively enhance the business and make it easier for customers to make payment.
+Also look at how solutions like Paypal, Zapper, Snapscan, etc. can effectively enhance the business and make it easier for customers to make payments.